nasa/cumulus/docs/data-cookbooks/choice-states.md

 # Choice States

-Cumulus supports [AWS Step Function `Choice` states](https://docs.aws.amazon.com/step-functions/latest/dg/amazon-states-language-choice-state.html).
+Cumulus supports AWS Step Function [`Choice`](https://docs.aws.amazon.com/step-functions/latest/dg/amazon-states-language-choice-state.html) states.
 A `Choice` state enables branching logic in Cumulus workflows.

 `Choice` state definitions include a list of `Choice Rule`s.
-Each `Choice Rule` defines a logical operation which compares an input value against a specified value using a comparison operator.
+Each `Choice Rule` defines a logical operation which compares an input value against a value using a comparison operator.
+For available comparision operators, review [the AWS docs](https://docs.aws.amazon.com/step-functions/latest/dg/amazon-states-language-choice-state.html).

 If the comparison evaluates to `true`, the `Next` state is followed.

-Note:

-> Step Functions examines each of the Choice Rules in the order listed in the Choices field and transitions to the state specified in the Next field of the first Choice Rule in which the variable matches the value according to the comparison operator.

 ## Example

-In [examples/workflow.yml](https://github.com/nasa/cumulus/blob/master/example/workflows.yml) the `ParsePdr` workflow uses a `Choice` state, `CheckAgainChoice`, to terminate the workflow once the `isFinished` boolean has been assigned the value `true` by the `CheckStatus` state.
+In [examples/workflow.yml](https://github.com/nasa/cumulus/blob/master/example/workflows.yml) the `ParsePdr` workflow uses a `Choice` state, `CheckAgainChoice`, to terminate the workflow once `isFinished: true` is returned by the `CheckStatus` state.

 The `CheckAgainChoice` state definition requires an input object of the following structure: